Haas Factory Team: Car No. 41 history

 The team retained one charter from Stewart–Haas Racing and currently runs a full-time entry in the No. 41 car with Cole Custer as the driver.
-Custer started the 2025 season with a 21st place finish at the 2025 Daytona 500.
-He struggled throughout the season, with eighth at Mexico and fourth at the summer Daytona race being his only top-10 finishes.
+Custer started the 2025 season with a 21st-place finish at the 2025 Daytona 500.
+He struggled throughout the season, with eighth at Mexico, fourth at the summer Daytona race, and fifth at fall Talladega race being his only top-10 finishes.

+Custer started the 2026 season with a 24th-place finish at the Daytona 500.